Trump says 'major decisions' on Syria likely in next 24 to 48 hours

 WASHINGTON — Flanked by members of his Cabinet, President Donald Trump on Monday condemned the suspected chemical attack in Syria, calling it a "heinous" act and saying his administration would soon make "major decisions" on how to respond.

-"It was an atrocious attack, it was horrible," Trump told reporters at the White House meeting, with hawkish national security adviser John Bolton, there on his first official day on the job, seated directly behind him.
-"We are studying that situation extremely closely, we are meeting our military and everybody else and we’ll be making some major decisions in the next 24 to 48 hours."
+"It was an atrocious attack, it was horrible," Trump told reporters at the White House, with hawkish national security adviser John Bolton, there on his first day on the job, seated directly behind him.
+"We are studying that situation extremely closely, we are meeting our military and everybody else, and we'll be making some major decisions in the next 24 to 48 hours."

 Breaking News Emails